-Living with Dying:
+Living with Dying

 Why does history matter?

 We think history has a role to play today.
 History can help us question the present, understand how change might come about in the future, and challenge assumptions about things always getting better.
 It can help us understand the attitudes of older generations.
 And we’re dealing with a sensitive and emotional subject here – not everyone is comfortable talking about death.
 By using stories and examples from the past, we also hope that history might offer an easier or more neutral way for people to start thinking about their or their relatives' own end of life care and death, and plan for these where possible.
-You can read more about why we think history matters in our introductory blog post here.